 By the end of this training, participants will be able to specify, analyze, design, and verify complex systems using SysML V2 in alignment with public sector workflows and governance requirements.

-In this instructor-led, live training in Georgia (online or onsite), participants will learn how to utilize SysML as implemented in Enterprise Architect (EA) for conducting system requirements analysis and modeling.
+In this instructor-led, live training in Georgia (online or onsite), participants will learn how to utilize SysML as implemented in Enterprise Architect (EA) to conduct system requirements analysis and modeling for government.

 By the end of this training, participants will be able to: